 The best ways and best places to meet women or men.

 Welcome back to The Attraction Doctor

-Fortunately, the question has been thoroughly surveyed and studied by social science research.
+Fortunately, the question has been thoroughly studied.
 The answer, however, seems to change depending on your personal dating and relationship goals.
-Therefore, there may be several best places to meet women and men - depending on exactly what you want.
+Therefore, there may be several best places to meet women and men—depending on exactly what you want.

 Read on and we will sort out the confusion...